-Wade Warren - Middle and Senior School PDHPE and PASS Teacher / Secondary Sports Coordinator
+Wade Warren - Senior School PDHPE and PASS Teacher / Secondary Sports Organiser

-Jonathan Weslake - Senior School Maths, Missions and Christian Life Studies Teacher
+Jonathan Weslake - Senior School Maths and CLS Teacher

 Nathan Wiggs - Middle and Senior School Science and Senior School Chemistry Teacher / E-Learning 7-12

-Mark Wilton - Middle and Senior School Science and Physics Teacher / Duke of Edinburgh
+Mark Wilton - Middle and Senior School Science Teacher / Duke of Edinburgh / Stage 6 Leader